Taking Care of Toxins: Detoxification with Maharishi Ayurveda

 Q: Are there general signs you can look for, to tell that you have ama building up in the body?

 A: Yes.
-If you have a heavy feeling in your body, if your joints are stiff, if your tongue is coated when you wake up in the morning, if you have an unpleasant body odor, if you feel dull and sleepy after eating, if your mind is foggythese are all symptoms of ama in the body.
+If you have a heavy feeling in your body, if your joints are stiff, if your tongue is coated when you wake up in the morning, if you have an unpleasant body odor, if you feel dull and sleepy after eating, if your mind is foggy — these are all indications of ama in the body.
 Diarrhea, constipation, joint pain, sadness, dullness, lowered immunity, frequent colds and flu are all health problems that can be caused by ama.
-These symptoms are caused because ama clogs the channels of circulation in the body.
+These problems are caused because ama clogs the channels of circulation in the body.
 It can prevent nutrients from flowing to the cells, organs and brain.
 Or it can clog the channels that carry waste from the cells and tissues, resulting in a toxic build-up.

 Q: What are the signs of amavisha?